 At the end of each day at a networking event, take some time to debrief.
 Review the people you spoke with and make a plan to follow up with them.
 Make sure you follow and engage with them on social media and send personalized email messages to continue your conversations.

 If you don’t have time to email everyone you connected with at a networking event right away, make sure you jot notes on the back of each business card or in a document so you remember who they were, what you talked about, and topics you want to discuss with them in the future.

 Ideally, you should follow up with each person within a few days of meeting them or within a week at the most.
-In your follow-up messages, mention something to remind them of who you are and try to set up phone calls or in-person meetings with important business connections.
+In your follow-up messages, mention something to remind them who you are and then, try to set up phone calls or in-person meetings with important business connections.

 The key to following up is to be personable and authentic.
 That means you shouldn’t send template messages to everyone you met through your email marketing software.
 Instead, send personalized messages directly to each person.
 This is a time for one-to-one outreach, not mass email blasts.

 Remember, the cannabis industry is just like other industries when it comes to business networking.
 Understand the industry, learn the challenges cannabis professionals face, and present yourself as a helpful resource.
 In time, you’ll build relationships through networking that turn into lucrative career and business opportunities.

 Originally published 6/18/19.
-Updated 7/31/20.
+Updated 2/4/22.